ajmcmiddlin/appetite-for-dysfunction/transcript.md

   PostStatus :: PostKey Status
 ```

 As is common for map types, we need a way to compare and order keys.
-However, the standard `Ord`
+Normally this would result in a
-type class won't cut it, because it compares things of the same type.
+constraint that requires keys to have an instance of the `Ord` type class.

 ```haskell
 class Eq a => Ord a where